New Years Day of 2018 we pulled the trigger. I signed us up for the 13th annual MR340 while Courtney sweet talked Mindy into being our ground crew.

 Mindy was there with glitter and everything!
 We had a nice overnight in St. Charles, and a very nice drive home.

 I couldn’t be more proud of Courtney, she tackled the challenges head on.
 She was up when I was down.
 She had never slept outside without a tent, had never pooped in the trees and had never paddled more that 15miles at one time till this race.
 She is a wonderful partner in everything that we do.
-The boys are fortunate to have you as their mom and I am fortunate to be your husband.
+The boys are fortunate to have her as their mom and I am fortunate to be your husband.

 A big Thank you to Mindy!!!
 Ground Crew-ing is no joke and you were wonderful!
 Thanks Ray for picking up the slack at home!